gabotechs/dep-tree/README.md

 deny:
   "src/ports/**/*.ts":
     - "**"  # A port cannot have any dependency
+  "src/user/**":
+    - "src/products/**" # The users domain cannot be related to the products domain
 ```

 and check that your project matches those rules: